Sugar: Burnt sugars and caramels

 Heating sugar to near 200 °C for several minutes yields a product called burnt sugar.
 Often additives are used to modify the resulting caramels, e.g. alkali or sulfites.
-Several volatile products evolve in the heating process including butanone, several furans (2-acetofuran, furanone, hydroxymethyl furfural), and levoglucosan and more.
+Several volatile products evolve in the heating process including butanone, several furans (2-Acetylfuran, furanone, hydroxymethyl furfural), and levoglucosan and more.

 Because sugars burn easily when exposed to flame, the handling of sugar powders risks dust explosion.
-The 2008 Georgia sugar refinery explosion, which killed 14 people and injured 36, and destroyed most of the refinery, was caused by the ignition of sugar dust.
+The 2008 Georgia Imperial sugar refinery explosion, which killed 14 people and injured 36, and destroyed most of the refinery, was caused by the ignition of sugar dust.